 Because all the domains involved are hosted by WPMU DEV, the newly-created DNS record should certify and propagate within a few moments, indicated by green checkmarks.

 The final step is critical.
-Once the certificate and SSL status are verfied, click the Set as primary option next to the new subdomain, and click Set as primary.
+Once the certificate and SSL status are verified, click the settings icon (3 dots) next to the new subdomain, and click Set as primary.

 As the site’s primary domain, the DNS for the site will resolve, or display, the new subdomain as the site’s URL.